 “Scissor-cut curry rice is the perfect representation of the different cultures of Singapore, both past and present-day,” says the 62-year-old, who took over the business from his father.

 Mr Loo may run what is one of Singapore’s most famous and well-loved scissor-cut curry rice stalls, but where else can you go to get your fix?
-We visited seven other popular spots around the heartlands– some underrated ones, and some equally famous ones – to bring you this round-up.
+We visited eight other popular spots around the heartlands – some underrated ones, and some equally famous ones – to bring you this round-up.